BurnBirdX7/jetbrains_fake_cpp/README.md

   .\build.bat
   ```

+If `yaml-cpp` and/or `googletest` can't be found, they are fetched from GitHub.

 ### CMake Toolchain
 If you have vcpkg (or maybe other package manager that can be integrated with CMake this way)
-you can specify location of cmake toolchain file with `toolchain` option for the script file:
+you can specify location of *cmake toolchain file* with `toolchain` option for the script file:
 * Linux
   ```shell
   ./build.sh toolchain /path/to/toolchain/file